Queensland Poetry Festival: History

 In 2016 an event was held at Government House, Brisbane as a Celebration of the Queensland Poetry Festival's 20th Anniversary.
 In a speech delivered by His Excellency the Honourable Paul de Jersey AC as Administrator of the Government of the Commonwealth of Australia, he said:Not only poetry, but also poets, have enjoyed special status.
 They have been credited with exceptional insight into our existence, coupled with great expressive powers ... for twenty years, the Queensland Poetry Festival has been a wonderful champion of the enormous cultural wealth that resides in poetry, particularly our own, and of poetry's capacity to enrich our Queensland communities and our State's culture.QPF's 2017 Arts Queensland Poet in Residence, award-winning Mvskoke/USA poet and musician Joy Harjo said:I have travelled to festivals, performances and residencies all over the world, from the U.S., to Europe, to India, to South America.
 The Queensland Poetry Festival residency remains one of the most memorable.
 I was warmly welcomed and taken care of from even before I arrived, then throughout the residency.
 Every detail was covered.
 I encountered a generosity of spirit in the sponsors and participants of each workshop, performance, and of course, the community.
 It was apparent that the Queensland Poetry Festival had made a beloved place in the community, through the efforts of its leadership and staff.
-They have a committed fan, in me.The 2016 festival saw the emergence of a strong commitment to including more diverse and Indigenous voices including the creation of the Indigenous Poet in Residence (Sam Wagan Watson 2016 and Ali Cobby Eckermann 2017) & the inaugural Oodgeroo Noonuccal Indigenous Poetry Prize.
+They have a committed fan, in me.The 2016 festival saw the emergence of a strong commitment to including more diverse and Indigenous voices including the creation of the Indigenous Poet in Residence (Sam Wagan Watson 2016 and Ali Cobby Eckermann 2017) and the inaugural Oodgeroo Noonuccal Indigenous Poetry Prize.
 Queensland Poetry maintains its commitment to supporting voices of Country.